Mayfield Clinic neurosurgeons specialize in the compassionate care of patients with diseases and disorders of the brain and spine.

 What happens during the test?

-First you will receive an injection of a small amount of radioactive tracer.
+First, you will receive an injection of a small amount of radioactive tracer.
 You'll be asked to rest for about 30-45 minutes until the tracer reaches your brain (2 hours to be absorbed by bone).
 Next you'll lie comfortably on a table that moves slowly through the PET scanner.
-Be sure to remain as still as possible so that the machine can get accurate pictures.
+Be sure to remain as still as possible so that the machine can take accurate pictures.
 Depending on the information your doctor needs, you may be asked to perform certain tasks like read or speak to activate specific areas of your brain.

 What are the risks?

-How do I get results?
+How do I get the test results?

 The nuclear medicine doctor will promptly review your images and communicate directly with your referring doctor, who in turn will discuss the results with you.

-Sources & Links
+Sources & links

 Glossary